 Despite numerous surveys and even the tax code providing the option “creative” when they ask participants to define their industry, this ostensibly innocuous categorization perpetuates an incorrect stereotype.
 The very idea that someone has a creative job or works in a creative industry is not only wrong but destructive.

 Think for a moment what skills or tasks are included in the amorphous creative job.
 Without knowing it, most people’s understanding of someone working in a creative industry or field is similar to “artist.”
+Perhaps we lump marketing, design, and communications or even PR jobs into that category.
 But it’s not the same.

 The definition of creativity outlined by the US Bureau of Labor Statistics is “the ability to produce something of value that did not exist before.”
 The definition goes on to say one could harness creativity to develop a product, design a blueprint, or write a script, and while the definition seems to be heading in the correct direction, the latter part makes a few assumptions, and therein lies the problem.